tigrose/pytorch/readme.txt

 git status : to know the state of workspace git diff : to tell your the modification of the files.

+git reset --hard commit_id or git reset --hard HEAD^ git log : used to take a look about commit history git reflot : used to take a look about command history